Best PLM for Apparel: The Ultimate Guide for Fashion Brands

 What is PLM in apparel?

 PLM in apparel is a product lifecycle management system built for the apparel industry.
-It centralizes product data, from design specs to sourcing and quality checks, helping teams streamline operations and reduce errors.
+It centralizes product data, from design specs to sourcing and quality checks, helping teams stay organized and reduce errors.
 With built-in integration capabilities, PLM connects design, sourcing, and production so brands can manage materials, track samples, and launch products faster.

 Which PLM software is widely used?

-Well-known systems include Onbrand, Backbone PLM, and Centric.
-Legacy platforms are common, but modern solutions like Onbrand stand out for offering a user-friendly interface and tools that seamlessly integrate with ERPs and design software.
+Well-known systems include Onbrand, Backbone PLM, and Centric PLM.
+Legacy platforms are common, but modern solutions like Onbrand stand out for offering a user-friendly interface and tools that can integrate with ERPs and design software.

 How does PLM support the fashion industry and the apparel industry?